m0zzaR/CalCompanion/README.md

 <img width="763" alt="paulin" src="https://github.com/m0zzaR/CalCompanion/assets/83364878/a8af1df9-3c25-48f3-9cf9-9d33b89d80b1">
 <img width="737" alt="whats the meaning of life" src="https://github.com/m0zzaR/CalCompanion/assets/83364878/d2564557-7e91-401a-966b-d13705ca0646">

-The data we used for this model was about 3500 lines of r/berkeley posts formated in Q&A style.
+The data we used for this model was about 3500 lines of r/berkeley posts from 2023 formated in Q&A style.
 Where the title and body are the "question" and the most upvoted comment is the "answer".
 The model is trained for 6 epochs.
 There is MUCH MUCH room for improvement here considering our biggest limiting factor was finding and downloading data within the CalHacks time frame.